Evanmsawyer/USMSocial/README.md

  - [Anusha Ghimire](https://github.com/anu-sha19)
 ------
 ## Special Thanks
-We would like to thank [Dr. Song](https://yuqi-song.github.io/) for giving us opportuinity to work on this project.
+We would like to thank [Dr. Song](https://yuqi-song.github.io/) for giving us the opportunity to work on this project.

 -----

 ## Features

 - User authentication, registration, and login
-- Edit profile, and update profile picture
+- Edit profile and update profile picture
 - Post posts, make groups, join groups
-- User feed, displays posts from followed users
+- User feed displays posts from followed users
 - Ability to follow users
 - Chat room
 - Search users
 - Make events
 - Interact with posts (like, comment)
-- Delete posts, and comments
+- Delete posts and comments

 ## Usage

 ![usage](img/terminal.gif)

-- #### Make migrations and run server
+- #### Make migrations and run the server
 ![run](img/carbon.png)

 ----